-You’ll want to cite your sources in a footnote or in-text citation.
+You’ll want to cite your sources in a footnote or in-text citation, rather than in your grant’s need statement.
 Find the original source if possible — for example, don’t quote a website that quotes a World Health Organization report.
 Find the WHO report and link directly to that source material.

 The internet is a great place to start looking.
 From there, you might also call experts in your subject area or visit your local library, where a research librarian might be able to lend a hand.
 Program staff at the nonprofit you’re writing for might also be good sources; they’re typically dialed in to the latest research in their field.